 Then, buy a set of 8 or 12 neutrals.
-Choose warm and cool tone neutrals.
+Choose warm and cool-toned neutrals.
 Currently, I've got my eye on a 74-piece pencil set.
 I really don't need it, but it would be fun to have.
 Just keep this in mind as you look at different color pencil sets.

 As you develop as an artist, you'll find that you have a certain palette of colors you are drawn to over and over again.
-I love all shades of blue, and I would like to have many shades of blue: from violet blue to light sky blue and everything in between.
-You can get different shades of blue by using the basics pthalo blue or ultramarine blue and mix with varying shades of white or lightest cream to get interesting and beautiful effects.
+I love all shades of blue, and I would like to have many shades of blue: from violet-blue to light sky blue and everything in between.
+You can get different shades of blue by using the basic phthalo or ultramarine blue and mixing them with varying shades of white or the lightest cream.
+The combinations can get interesting and beautiful effects.

 Oil-Based Color Pencils

 Oil-based color pencils are a different animal than the more familiar wax-based color pencils.